 - The Interview process is not designed to catch you out.
 Try to relax, be yourself and enjoy the activities. - Listen carefully to the instructions you are given.
 If you are unsure what to do, ask for clarification. - Be enthusiastic.
 Plan to have a good night's sleep the night before so your energy level is high. - Address all the issues and questions outlined in each activity. - Know the time limit for each activity.
 These will be provided at the commencement of each activity. - Consider the assessment criteria when framing your answers. - Be punctual.
-Ensure you arrive at least 10 minutes early. - Ensure you have the right start time and date. - Take the contact number in case of emergency. - If something goes wrong, call the organiser to let them know. - Be yourself and enjoy the day!
+Ensure you arrive at least 10 minutes early. - Familiarise yourself with the location and things like parking, public transport. - Ensure you have the right start time and date. - Take the contact number in case of emergency. - If something goes wrong, call the organiser to let them know. - Be yourself and enjoy the day!